CIS-566-2018/homework-7-deferred-renderer-clach/README.md

 ## Submission
 Caroline Lachanski, clach

+** Just noticed my demo link doesn't seem to show the meshes, not sure what's up with that.
+They show up fine when I was running it through localhost.
+Not sure what to do, tbh.

 Demo: https://clach.github.io/homework-7-deferred-renderer-clach

 I implemented Bloom (32bit), Field of View (8bit), and a CrossHatch artistic shader (8bit).